 This is done in the Australian Labour Account by first obtaining the total number of multiple job holders and secondary jobs from the Labour Force Survey.
 At this stage, multiple jobs holders and secondary jobs are classified by the industry of main job for each employed person.
-Data from the Information Paper: Construction of Experimental Statistics on Employee Earnings and Jobs from Administrative Data, Australia, 2011-12 (ABS cat. no. 6311.0), using the ABS Linked Employer-Employee Dataset (LEED), are then used to determine the proportions of the industry of employment of second jobs for multiple job holders, and applied to industry of main job Labour Force Survey data.
+Data from the ABS Linked Employer-Employee Dataset (LEED) are then used to determine the proportions of the industry of employment of second jobs for multiple job holders, and applied to industry of main job Labour Force Survey data.
+These proportions from the LEED are updated as new data points become available.